bitovi/funcunit/pages/finding.md

-@page FuncUnit.finding Finding Elements
+@page funcunit.finding Finding Elements
-@parent FuncUnit 1
+@parent FuncUnit.pages 1

+@body
 ## The S Method

 S is a copy of the $ method.
 It is used to find elements in the page you're testing.
 It works